amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_significant_selection.md

 Check if `p-value` of the [Submission](/doxygen/Classes/classsam_1_1_submission/) is less than the specified $\alpha$.
-If true, it will accept the submission, if not, a random number decide wheather the submission is going to be accepted or not.
+If true, it will accept the submission, if not, a random number decide wheather the submission is going to be accepted.
 The drawn random number, $r$ will be compared to `pub_bias` of the journal.